 In contrast, using blockchain as a basis for international payments solves these challenges and eradicates this complexity.
 Funds can be transferred almost instantly between digital asset wallets wherever in the world they’re located at low costs without the need to pass through a chain of intermediaries.
 And all on digitally-native infrastructure suited to the internet age.

 In the months and years ahead, stablecoins will emerge as the de facto currency for cross-border payments.

-Create your BVNK account to discover banking and payments products tailored for your business.
+Create your BVNK account to discover payments products tailored for your business.